mikerossiter/DevOpsMaturityModel/README.md

    - As recommended by DORA, consider mapping your workflows with [**Value Stream Mapping (VSM)**](https://dora.dev/guides/value-stream-management/).
 By visualising your end-to-end process, you can pinpoint major bottlenecks or constraints and highlight potential improvement areas.

 2. **Assign Levels for Each Subdimension**
-   - For each dimension and subdimension (e.g., “Continuous Delivery & Automation”, “Architecture & Infrastructure”), select the level (Foundational, Improving, Accelerating, or Optimising) that most closely matches your current practice. **N.B** Users can adapt the sub-dimensions if, for instance, a particular domain is not applicable to their environment post initial survey.
+   - For each dimension and subdimension (e.g., “Continuous Delivery & Automation”, “Architecture & Infrastructure”), select the level (Foundational, Improving, Accelerating, or Leading) that most closely matches your current practice. **N.B** Users can adapt the sub-dimensions if, for instance, a particular domain is not applicable to their environment post initial survey.
    - These selections will generate an **average maturity level** (ranging from **1** to **4**) and a **percentage** complete to help visualise the journey.
 This average can serve as a useful snapshot of your overall DevOps posture.

 3. **Generate a Gap Analysis Report**